Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 11. Budget Realistically

 We won’t sugarcoat this.
-Cyprus has become noticeably more expensive since 2020, particularly in Limassol.
-Last Tuesday, our weekly shop at Papantoniou in Germasogeia came to 94 euros: eggs, bread, fruit, halloumi, chicken, pasta, snacks, a couple of bottles of wine, and those almond pastries from the bakery counter that we pretend are for the children.
+Cyprus has become noticeably more expensive since 2020, and 2024 to 2025 has seen another step up, particularly in Limassol where property and dining costs have risen alongside the city’s tech sector growth.
+Last week, our weekly shop at Alphamega came to 107 euros: eggs, bread, fruit, halloumi, chicken, pasta, snacks, a couple of bottles of local wine, and those almond pastries from the bakery counter that we pretend are for the children.

 Our formula: self cater breakfasts and lunches, eat out three or four dinners a week.
-A taverna dinner for four with drinks typically costs 60 to 90 euros.
+A taverna dinner for four with drinks typically costs 70 to 110 euros in 2025.
 Every other night, eating well at home in between, hits the sweet spot.
+If budget matters (and it always does with families), Paphos and Protaras are consistently cheaper than Limassol for both accommodation and dining.

 The verdict: Book accommodation and car hire before March for a summer trip.
 By April, the best properties and the best prices are both gone.